aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-shapes/_index.md

 weight: 40
 url: /net/ps/working-with-shapes/
 description: How to add shapes to PS file is a question answered by Aspose.Page API solution.
 See how to use the functionality in .NET
+keywords: working with shapes in PS .NET, working with shapes in PostScript .NET, working with shapes in EPS .NET
 aliases: /net/ps/add-shapes-in-ps-document/
 ---